CUH Logo

 • Adjusting to change and loss

-Some people will want to meet with a psychologist on their own, but it can also be helpful to meet with family members or friends depending on an individual’s wishes and circumstances.
-Psychologists will also work closely with other professionals who can help support individuals to develop strategies and resources for managing the consequences of an illness.
+Some people will want to meet with a psychologist on their own, but it can also be helpful to meet with family members or friends depending on your wishes and circumstances.
+Clinical psychologists in the palliative care team will also work closely with other professionals who are supporting you.

 What happens when you meet a clinical psychologist?

-When a person is staying as an inpatient, the clinical psychologist will often see them at their bedside, or if possible, in a private room.
+When a person is being treated in hospital as as an inpatient, the clinical psychologist will often see them at their bedside, or if possible, in a private room.

 For people coming to hospital as an outpatient, the psychologist will arrange to see them in an outpatient clinic room or arrange a telephone or video call.